 Before starting a campaign, keep in mind the objectives you wish achieve by emailing your clients.
 These may include:

 - Increase your Customer Base and get Referrals.

 - Improve Client Loyalty.

-(c) Adaptive: Your Marketing Strategy should have room for changes to drive improvements.
+Your Salon or Spa Marketing Strategy should have room for changes to drive improvements.
 Testing, and tracking your statistics is the only way to improving results.